Regional Control Strategies for a Spatiotemporal SQEIAR Epidemic Model: Application to COVID-19: Introduction

-Then, a Partial Differential Equation (PDE) with two control functions is proposed (Equation \ref{eq 1}).
+Then, a set of Partial Differential Equation (PDEs) with two control functions is proposed (Equation \eqref{eq 1}).
 As we will see, due to the presence of the nonlinear term, this equation is not well-defined in the space \(\mathbb{L}^{2}(\Omega)\), where \(\Omega\) represents the domain where the disease emerges.
-This issue poses a challenge when addressing the existence of solutions for this PDE.
+This issue poses a challenge when addressing the existence of solutions for our system.
 To overcome this problem, we employ the technique of truncation functions.
 This approach allows us to modify the nonlinear term so that it remains within the bounds of the \(\mathbb{L}^{2}(\Omega)\) space, ensuring that the equation is well-defined.
 Consequently, we can apply established theorems to prove the existence of a solution.
 In particular, we rely on the results of the following theorem: